Willcg123/Willcg123/README.md

 - 👋 Hi, I’m Will
-- 👀 I’m interested in Financial Analytics, Business Analytics, Data Analytics and Data Science
+- 👀 I’m interested in Prroduct Analytics, Business Analytics, Data Analytics and Data Science
 - 📫 How to reach me Email: Willgao123@gmail.com

 <!---